chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 ### Heuristic Engine Resource for Modeling Exoplanet Search

 ## Overview
+HERMES is an agentic AI pipeline designed to automate the validation and analysis of unconfirmed exoplanet candidates.
+Moving beyond static catalog queries, the system fetches raw multi-sector TESS photometry, applies mathematical transit modeling to extract precise planetary parameters (like $R_p/R_*$ and orbital inclination), and injects this live-calculated telemetry directly into a large language model.
+By grounding its reasoning in dynamically generated physics, HERMES provides robust, evidence-based AI analysis on false-positive probabilities, habitability, and observational follow-up strategies.
-HERMES is a local agentic AI research assistant designed to automate multi-step astronomical research tasks.
-It combines real-time data retrieval from NASA's Exoplanet Archive with local AI analysis to provide structured insights on confirmed exoplanetary systems.
+HERMES also automates multi-step astronomical research tasks by combining real-time data retrieval from NASA's Exoplanet Archive with local AI analysis to provide structured insights on confirmed exoplanetary systems.

 ## Motivation
 My experience as an undergraduate researcher on the SPORES-HWO